diyscif/diyscif/scif-thesis.md

 useless their recordings.

 A microphone jammer makes use of the hardware non-linearity of commodity microphones.
-Linearity is ability to generate an electrical output proportional to the amplitude of the sound input.
+Linearity is the ability to generate an electrical output proportional to the amplitude of the sound input.
 Any device, such as a microphone, exhibits non-linearity in some frequency bands, meaning it produces overproportional electrical output for a given input frequency.
 Ultrasonic signals (centered around 25kHz) can trigger these non-linearities without being noticable by human ears.
 Inside the microphone, they leak into the audible spectrum and produce jamming signals. [@chen2019]

-A 2019 study by University of Chicago researchers showed existing devices to be effective against smartphone microhpones, but showed their inability to fully cover potential microphones at different angular positions relative to the masking device.
+A 2019 study by University of Chicago researchers showed existing devices to be effective against smartphone microphones, but showed their inability to fully cover potential microphones at different angular positions relative to the masking device.
 The researchers improved upon existing devices by designing a wearable bracelet with more omni-directional speaker configuration and better angular coverage due to a user's wrist movement. [@chen2019]

-Existing devices are most effective against the MEMS microphones found in smartphones and other small-form factor devices.
+Existing microphone jamming devices are most effective against the MEMS microphones found in smartphones and other small-form factor devices.
 It is unclear how they perform against more sophisticated microphones designed to eliminate hardware non-linearities in the ultrasonic spectrum.

-If used at all, microphone jamming systems should function supplementally to a PED policy [@ics-705-ts, pp. 68-72].
+If used at all, microphone jamming systems should function supplementally to a PED policy.
 A PED policy controls and limits the portable electronic devices allowed in the SCIF.
-It is especially useful when untrusted individuals are allowed entry to the SCIF to participate in discussions within.
+It is especially useful when untrusted individuals are allowed entry to the SCIF to participate in discussions within. [@ics-705-ts, pp. 68-72]

 ## Electromagnetic/TEMPEST Shielding